RichardMidnight/sd/README.md

  SETUP:

-   1) Install Raspbery PI OS on an SD card that is large enought to hold some SD images.
+   1) Install Raspberry PI OS on an SD card that is large enought to hold some SD image-files.
 32GB or 64GB will do.
 This is your Master SD card.

    2) Install sd as described below.